Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs: Upper Bound

 Then, \end{lemma}

 In order to pick an adequate probability distribution, we use a measure.
-A \emph{measure} is a function that assigns to any hypergraph $\m H$ in $\m C$ a real number $\mu(\m H)$ such that $0\leq \mu(\m H)\leq |V(\m H)|$.
-Let $\m H$ be such a hypergraph, $A$ a condition on its vertices and $\mu$ a measure.
+A \emph{measure} $\mu$ is a function that assigns to any hypergraph $\m H$ in $\m C$ a real number $\mu(\m H)$ such that $0\leq \mu(\m H)\leq |V(\m H)|$.
+Let $A$ be a condition on the vertices of hypergraph $\m H$ and $\mu$ be a measure.
 We define